nsprenkle/fake-news-blocker/readme.md

 # Fake News Blocker
-An addon to flag fake news sites.

-## How it works
-The Fake News Blocker uses a blacklist from the [Politifact Fake News Almanac](http://www.politifact.com/punditfact/article/2017/apr/20/politifacts-guide-fake-news-websites-and-what-they/).
-Sites found which match an entry on the blacklist trigger an alert message, warning of news sources that have historically been fraudulent.
+A browser add-on for warning users of fake news sites, parody sites, and other misleading journalistic sources.

+Uses the [Politifact Fake News Almanac](http://www.politifact.com/punditfact/article/2017/apr/20/politifacts-guide-fake-news-websites-and-what-they/) as the source for known fake news websites.

 The blocker can be toggled by pressing its icon in the browser toolbar.

-## Run as temporary Add-on (Beta)
+## How to run locally
-This extension is still in beta and therefore not officially published to any extension/add-on stores.
-To run this extension as a temporary add-on:
+For developing, and until the extension is published to add-on stores, this extension can be run locally as a temporary add-on:

 ### Firefox
 1. Get the source code (download as zip & unpack or git clone)
 2. Goto [about:debugging](about:debugging) and click "Load Temporary Add-on"
-3. Open the extension's parent folder (with manifest.json) and load
+3. Open the extension directory/manifest.json

-*Theoretically compatible (but not officially tested) with Chrome or Edge*

-## Changelog
-0.0.4 - Saves enabled/disabled state in localStorage

-0.0.3 - Toggle state by clicking browser browser

-0.0.2 - Matching now works regardless of subdomains

-0.0.1 - Changed branding to "Fake News Blocker", added button to browser bar

-0.0.0 - Initial development, alerts user if hostname matches a blacklist of fake news sites
+### Chrome and Chromium based
+*Includes Opera, Microsoft Edge, Brave, Vivaldi, etc*
+1. Get the source code (download as zip & unpack or git clone)
+2. Open the Extension Management page by navigating to chrome://extensions.
+3. Enable Developer Mode by clicking the toggle switch next to Developer mode.
+4. Click the LOAD UNPACKED button and select the extension directory.